cvetanoskip/Guitar-shop/README.md

 # Guitar Shop App

-This project was created as part of my internship to practice and demonstrate skills in React, GraphQL, and basic front-end development.
+This project was created as part of my application for internship to demonstrate skills in React, GraphQL, and basic front-end development.
 The application allows users to browse guitar brands, see available models for each brand, and view detailed information about individual guitars.
 The data is fetched from a GraphQL backend using Apollo Client.

 ## How to Set Up and Run the Project